ymv/ex_banking/README.md

 https://coingaming.github.io/elixir-test/

-THIS IS NOT FINAL VERSION

-Partial implementation, should pass functional tests and posses required performance properties, but no rate limiting yet.
-And no tests for concurrency
+Current implementation, should pass functional tests, posses required performance properties and rate limit.
+But no tests for concurrency yet

+## Throttling

+Throttling works by checking `erlang:process_info(message_queue_len)`.
+While this is not perfectly reliable, and allow more than ten messages in queue due to inherent raciness of check-perform pattern, it is cheap and does not involve new potential bottleneck

 ## Registry bottleneck